 Another bedroom idea we love is the use of a curtain to create an instantly cozy feel and allows you the ability to customize to your design style.
 Lover of rich, deep colors?
 Try a navy velvet curtain.
 Prefer the minimalist approach with very few colors?
 Go for a white linen curtain.
 If you wanted to, you could even change out your curtains based on the season using patterned fabric by the yard to create your ideal window accessory.

 Sliding doors on the other hand give you a bit more privacy and is the closest thing to having separate rooms without needing to install a new wall.
 Installing a sliding door might be a bit more intensive compared to a curtain, but a quick trip to the hardware store and a tutorial should turn you into a pro DIYer in no time.
 If you’re up to getting into the DIY mindset, we love a repurposed old barn door that’s given a new life in your urban apartment.
 Want a more streamlined and modern design?
 Check out this wooden sliding door that not only hides the bedroom, but can slide across the room and cover the kitchen as needed.
+It also might be worth taking a look at the Ikea Hackers blog for clever ideas to turn inexpensive items into sought after design staples, such as a sliding door.

 Stock up on books and create a bookshelf your guests will envy